 Biocompatible materials are substances with qualities that enable them to exist within a living organism without negative reactions and harm.
 Bio-inert materials are those that are non-reactive to bodily tissues.
 Ideally, any material placed in the human body should be both biocompatible and bio-inert.

 Benefits of Testing for Biocompatibility of Dental Materials

-The purpose of biocompatability testing prior to dental treatment is to select the materials that are the least immune challenging, and then adhere to those chosen materials, when continuing with your dentistry.
+The purpose of biocompatibility testing prior to dental treatment is to select the materials that are the least immune challenging and then adhere to those chosen materials when continuing with your dentistry.
 The body is constantly exposed to harm – from exposure to bacteria, viruses to environmental toxins, and even everyday stress.
-Dr. May’s goal is to reduce exposing your body to additional stressors in the form of reactive dental materials in order to prevent the process of disease and to keep patients healthy and feeling their best.
-By doing this, patients avoid failed dental restorations, low-grade systemic inflammation, allergic reactions, gum inflammation, eczema and dermatitis, worsening of auto-immune conditions and the overall process of disease.
+Dr. May’s goal is to reduce exposure to additional stressors in the form of reactive dental materials to prevent the process of disease and to keep patients healthy and feeling their best.
+By doing this, patients avoid failed dental restorations, low-grade systemic inflammation, allergic reactions, gum inflammation, eczema, and dermatitis, worsening of auto-immune conditions, and the overall disease process.

 Which metals can induce an allergy?

 The most frequent metal allergens are nickel, gold, palladium, various mercury compounds, cobalt and chromium.
-Once attached or bound, these metals may take on qualities which can participate in a number of health damaging pathologies.
+Once attached or bound, these metals may take on qualities that can participate in a number of health-damaging pathologies.
 They may become toxic in some scenarios.

 Occasionally, other metals can induce positive responses in MELISA, e.g. beryllium, titanium, tin, platinum and copper.
 While allergies to titanium may be rare they do exist and affect approximately 1%-3% of the population.